The Body & Mind on PTSD

 Trauma is different for each individual.
 The repercussions of it on a person’s psyche greatly vary.
 There is no “normal.”
 Some bounce back quickly and are able to jump back into their lives, and others need adjustment periods, sometimes lasting their lifetimes.
 Every individual processes these traumatic events in their own way.
 It does not mean any one person is weaker or stronger than another.
 Essentially, it comes down to a chemical response within the body.

 PTSD is often associated with an emotional reaction.
 Although it is an emotional reaction that others see, a lot is contributing to these reactions on a physiological level.

 When a traumatic or particularly frightening event occurs, our body goes into our ‘fight or flight’ mode.
 This is our body’s response to a perceived threat.
 Stress hormones, such as adrenaline, spike.
 Your heartbeat quickens.
 Your brain puts any non-essential tasks on hold.
 The goal is survival.

 PTSD occurs when the brain does not revert out of the ‘fight or flight’ state.
 This happens in about 20% of people.
-The part of the brain that deals with our emotions and our fears kicks into hyperdrive and the perceived threat of danger is on high alert.
+The part of the brain that deals with our emotions and our fears kick into overdrive.
+The perceived threat of danger doesn’t disappear.
+The brain is on high alert.